perrin-ay/perrin-ay.github.io/_posts/2021-09-1-Intro to eliminative materialism.md

 ---
 ![TE image](/images/em.jfif){: style="width:400px; float:center;"}

-[In part 1](https://perrin-ay.github.io/ethics/mind/epistemology/2019/10/19/The-complicated-nature-of-doxastic-wrongs.html){:target="_blank"}, using intuition pumps of sketches and vignettes , i tried to conceive the idea of how wronging others may happen simply in viture of belief.
-Here i further dig into how wronging may track on beliefs.

----

 ### Folk psychology introduction

 Folk psychology (FP) refers to our everyday practice of attributing mental states to others ( and ourselves) in order to explain, and predict their behavior ( and make sense of our own).
 For instance, having witnessed a coworker looking for some creamer in the wrong cupboard, one might explain her behavior by attributing to her the false belief of the creamer located in that cupboard.